Natural Gas Distribution Infrastructure Safety and Modernization (NGDISM) Grant Program

 Key Dates and Timeline

 With less than two months between the posting date and the application deadline, applicants should begin preparing their submissions as soon as possible.
-Gathering the required documentation, developing project budgets, and securing any necessary local matching commitments takes time.
+Gathering required documentation, developing detailed project budgets, and aligning project scope with your Distribution Integrity Management Plan (DIMP) all take time.

 How to Apply